Elisabeth Holland: Career and research

 Holland works on understanding the interactions between the carbon cycle, nitrogen cycle, and the earth system.
 She worked for the National Centre for Atmospheric Research (NCAR).
 She worked as a senior scientist and became the leader of the Biogeosciences program at NCAR.
 She studied how atmospheric composition effects ecosystems on earth, especially in the context of climate change.

 In Boulder, Colorado Holland served as graduate faculty at CU Boulder for the Environmental, Organismic Biology, and Atmospheric and Ocean Sciences department.
 She is also a member of the graduate faculty at Colorado State University.
 While in Colorado, she studied nitrogen and methane content in alpine soil.
 She also looked at controls of nitrogen emission from Colorado steppe soils.
-She was a fellow with the Natural Resource Ecology Lab at CSU and the Institute for Arctic and Alpine Ecology at UC Boulder.
+She was a fellow with the Natural Resource Ecology Lab at CSU and the Institute for Arctic and Alpine Ecology at CU Boulder.
 At the Max Planck Institute for Biogeochemistry, Holland served as a professor and senior research scientist.
 Holland helped author the article "Climatic, edaphic, and biotic controls over storage and turnover of carbon in soils."
 This article examined the amount of carbon stored in soil, the residence time of carbon in soil, and the ratios of carbon to nitrogen.
 She found that there is a positive correlation between carbon content and clay content.
 She also concluded that increased temperature releases nitrogen, which is available to flora.
 This increases the amount of carbon taken in by plants by around 100%.

 Holland moved away from research and began work the Intergovernmental Panel on Climate Change (IPCC).
 She has served as a representative for the United States, Germany, and currently represents Fiji.
 She is a listed author on four of the IPCC’s climate assessment reports.
 Holland worked to communicate her science to policymakers.
 She believes that communication is one of the most important aspects of science.

 In 2012, Holland accepted a position at the University of the South Pacific (USP) as a professor of Climate Change.
-The following year she became the Director of the Pacific Center for Environment and Sustainable Development at USP.
+The following year she became the Director of the Pacific Center for Environment and Sustainable Development at USP, a post she held until 2023.
 She uses science, policy, and tradition to prepare for, and fight, the coming impacts of climate change on South Pacific nations.